Azem Hajdari

 Azem Shpend Hajdari (/sq/, March 11, 1963 – September 12, 1998) was the leader of the student movement in 1990–1991 that led to the fall of communism in Albania.
 He then became a politician of the Democratic Party of Albania (DP).
 He symbolizes the start of the democratic era in Albania.
 He was a member of the Albanian parliament and the Chairman of the Defence Parliamentary Commission.
-He was shot to death in Tirana on September 12, 1998 at age 35.
+He was assassinated in Tirana on September 12, 1998 at age 35.